jleeuwes/home-assistant-android-google-free/README.md

 1. **DONE** Remove proprietary services from the code, making sure the missing things are handled correctly.
-2. Change the branding to prevent <https://github.com/home-assistant/home-assistant-android/issues/42#issuecomment-584212855>
+2. **DONE** Change the branding to prevent <https://github.com/home-assistant/home-assistant-android/issues/42#issuecomment-584212855>
 3. Publish to [F-Droid](https://f-droid.org/)
 4. _(optional)_ Replace the missing functionality by FOSS alternatives, like those mentioned in <https://github.com/home-assistant/home-assistant-android/issues/42#issuecomment-581090179>